We grow perennials: vegetables, culinary & medicinal herbs, flowers, and fruit.

 Mints

-Moroccan (top photo), Chocolate mint (bottom photo), Black peppermint, Bowles mint, Strawberry mint.
-A delectable selection for different uses.
 Strawberry mint is delicate, good in salads or summer cocktails.
-Moroccan is a strong all rounder, for youghurt dips or on your new potatoes.
+Moroccan is a strong all rounder, for yoghurt dips or on your new potatoes.
 Peppermint and Bowles make nice teas.
+Apple mint forms a dense ground cover.

 Fennel